profweston/Crime_Time_Final_Project/README.md

 * Team will meet every Monday and Wednesday at normal class time.
 * Team will determine before ending each Zoom session when all members are able to meet outside of class times via Zoom.
+* Team will use group slack channel to continually update each other as to status or ask questions of each other when stuck.

 ## Deliverable 1 Requirements:
 ### General Requirements